 Save the waste of wrapping paper by using beautiful reusable gift pouches.
-Learn how to paint a snowflake Christmas gift pouch made from recycled t-shirt sleeves.
+Learn how to paint a snowflake gift pouch made from recycled t-shirt sleeves.
 This is a fun craft for both adults and kids.

-You may have noticed in many of my other posts that I like to recycle old t-shirts for many different uses.
-One of my favorite nice things about t-shirts is that not only does the fabric not unravel when you cut it, but the hems are neatly sewn into a tube which can be very handy for making an easy drawstring closure without any extra effort.
+Old t-shirts are perfect for making all sorts of quick and easy projects.
+Not only does the fabric not unravel when you cut it, but normally the hems are neatly sewn into a tube which can be very handy for making an easy drawstring closure without any extra effort!

 You Will Need: